Model-agnostic interpretation of 10 billion years of cosmic evolution traced by BOSS and eBOSS data: Introduction

 In other words, the compression employed by the classic approach, disentangles the late-time physics from the early-time one, isolates the part of the cosmological signal least affected by systematics and makes the resulting constraints as model independent as possible (e.g., \cite{eisenstein_robustness_2007, seo_baryonic_2005} and refs. therein).
 But has the drawback that the compression is not lossless.
 Full modeling approaches are model-dependent, and computationally more demanding both in terms of analysis and of modeling of the signal, but --compared to the `classic' approach-- extract additional information mostly from the broadband shape of the power spectrum.

 A simple one-parameter extension of the `classic' approach, ShapeFit, was proposed by \cite{ShapeFit}.
+Rather than being a perturbative approach, Shapefit is a compression technique that can be applied to any perturbative model.
+It improves the information content offered by fixed-template approaches to the point that it becomes competitive with full-modelling approaches.

 The ShapeFit phenomenological parameter $m$ is related to the shape of the power spectrum on very large scales and to the shape of the matter transfer function; it was designed to capture a series of early-time processes that affect the broadband power spectrum shape in the linear regime.
+ShapeFit provides constraints on a suite of model-independent variables, capturing from the data a series of physical effects and processes without relying specifically on any cosmological model.
+The extraction of these model-independent quantities for the biggest galaxy redshift survey to date represents the main result of this paper.
+Additionally these model-independent results can be transformed into, or interpreted as, constraints on parameters for specific cosmological models.

 The application of ShapeFit to the large volume, high resolution, PT challenge \cite{2020PhRvD.102l3541N} simulations suite \cite{ShapeFitPT} demonstrates that this approach is effectively unbiased even for a survey volume 10 times larger than that probed by future surveys.
 Ref.~\cite{BriedenPRL21} presents the ShapeFit analysis of the Sloan Digital Sky Survey-III BOSS data and demonstrates that it matches the constraining power of FM approaches performed to date on the same data.